akapoor13/budget/README.md

 OpenAI using the `response_format` parameter so the model always returns a valid JSON object.

+The script reads the input CSV as-is without requiring specific column names.
-The input CSV must have the columns `Date`, `Description`, and `Amount`.
-Each row is sent sequentially to the Chat API to clean up the merchant name, infer the company, and determine the most likely spending category.
-When available, the inferred company name is used in the `Description` column.
-The output CSV contains the columns `Date`, `Description`, `Amount`, `Category`, and `Subcategory`.
+All columns of each row are sent to the Chat API for classification.
+The column whose name contains `desc` (case-insensitive) is treated as the transaction description and will be cleaned using the company name returned by the model.
+The output CSV preserves all original columns and appends `Category` and `Subcategory`.